pjmapalo/BOOTCAMP-PROJECT/README.md

 Our company does not have a clear way to see which service agreements make money and which ones create financial risk.
 This lack of visibility makes it harder for teams to make informed decisions about pricing, renewals, and where to focus resources.

 ## PROBLEM STATEMENT
-Which Region has service agreements are profitable, which are losing money, and where should we take action.
+Which Region has service agreements that are profitable, which are losing money, and where should we take action.
-Which agreements are about to expire and require customer contact.
+Which agreements are about to expire and require customer focus.

 ## BUSINESS OVERVIEW